mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-pomodoro-technique-illustrated/index.md

-# Notes from reading 'Pomodoro Technique Illustrated'
+# Notes from 'Pomodoro Technique Illustrated'

 The Pomodoro Technique is designed to maintain focus and prevent burnout.